alexdlaird/pyngrok/docs/index.rst

 ----------------------------------------

-Running ``ngrok`` with an auth token and/or API key enables additional features available on our account (for instance, the ability to open multiple tunnels concurrently, custom domains, use of `ngrok's Edges <https://ngrok.com/docs/universal-gateway/edges/>`_), etc. We can obtain our auth token from the `ngrok dashboard <https://dashboard.ngrok.com>`_ and install it to ``ngrok``'s config file.
+Running ``ngrok`` with an auth token and/or API key enables additional features available on our account (for instance, the ability to open multiple tunnels concurrently, custom domains, use of `Internal Endpoints <https://ngrok.com/docs/universal-gateway/internal-endpoints/>`_, etc).
+We can obtain our auth token from the `ngrok dashboard <https://dashboard.ngrok.com>`_ and install it to ``ngrok``'s config file.

 .. code-block:: python